jiaweichiu/leonids/_posts/2018-11-11-consistency-models.md

 excerpt: "Understand the various consistency models out there."
 ---

-Let's take a look at this "graph" of [consistency models at jepsen.io](https://jepsen.io/consistency).
+Let's take a look at this tree of [consistency models at jepsen.io](https://jepsen.io/consistency).

 ![consistency models from jepsen.io](/img/jepsen_consistency.png)